Novartis sees GSK's cancer drugs as potential blockbusters

-ZURICH Novartis believes GlaxoSmithKline's cancer drugs Votrient, Tafinlar and Mekinist could have more than $1 billion (594.38 million pounds) in sales each, the head of the Swiss company's pharmaceutical unit said on Tuesday.
+ZURICH, April 22 Novartis believes GlaxoSmithKline's cancer drugs Votrient, Tafinlar and Mekinist could have more than $1 billion in sales each, the head of the Swiss company's pharmaceutical unit said on Tuesday.

 "We believe Votrient, Tafinlar, Mekinist - assuming the (combination) trial is positive for overall survival - all three of these products could become blockbusters in our hands," David Epstein told an investor call.